xuri/excelize-doc/en/style.md

 #### Vertical alignment

-The following type of `vertical` alignment in cells:
+The following table shows the type of cells' vertical alignment used in `Alignment.Vertical`:

 Type|Style
 ---|---